 - 1. Hats/bandanas, hoodies, and visors are not to be worn inside the building without prior permission from administration. - 2.
 Pants must be worn properly around the waist.
 Pants may not contain rips or tears above the knee level unless rip has appropriate under garment.
-All shorts and skirts must be at a minimum of a fingertip length when the arm is extended at the side of the student. - 3.
+All shorts and skirts must be appropriate at school. - 3.
 All shirts must be able to touch the top of the pants.
-Strapless shirts, low-cut, and spaghetti tops are prohibited. - 4.
+Strapless shirts, low-cut, and spaghetti tops are prohibited.
+Additionally, shirts must not show excessive skin on the child's front or back. - 4.
 Shirts with excessively large arm openings or cut-off t-shirts are not permitted. - 5.
 Excessive amounts of chains or jewelry, which may cause safety concerns for the student or other students, will not be allowed.